billroy/swarm-fitter/README.md

     # show the values of 'a':
     cat 'output/degree by family income_6x12.json' | jq --slurp '.[].solution.a' | sort -n | head

+    # find the minimum error in an output/.json file
+    cat 'output/degree by family income_6x12.json' | jq -s 'map(.error) | min'
+    24.305480262687844

+    # pluck the json record for the lowest-error solution
+    cat 'output/degree by family income_6x12.json' | jq -s 'min_by(.error)'

 Use 'tail' to pluck out a particular solution by line number

     # use 'tail' to pluck out the last saved solution and send it to jq to display the error: